poeticAndroid/pretty-gd/addons/pretty-gd/README.md

 ### Godot editor

+1. Backup or commit your code first, just in case!
-1. Install the plugin in the `res://addons/` folder.
+2. Install the plugin in the `res://addons/` folder.
+3. Enable the plugin in project settings.
-2. Adjust editor settings to your liking.
+4. Adjust editor settings to your liking.

 ![Editor Settings window](./images/settings.png)

-3. Profit!
+5. Profit!
 Your GDScripts will be prettified automatically when you save.

 ### GDScript API